v-carre/JIRSend/README.md

 cd chatsystem-lasserre-servieres
 mvn package clean
 ```
-This should create a .jar file in *target/*.
+This should create a .jar file *`JIRSendApp/target/JIRSendApplication-jar-with-dependencies.jar`*.

 ## How to run the project